-- Divide the students into teams of five or six or more. - Tell the students that when you say "Go!" you want them to line up from shortest to tallest. - Explain that as soon as their team is finished, they should all hold up their hands. - Give the "Go!" signal, and allow the students to finish.
+- · Divide the children into teams of five or six or more. - \cdot Tell the children that when you say "GO!" you want them to line up from shortest to tallest. - Explain that as soon as their team is finished, they should all hold up their hands. - Give the "GO!" signal, and allow the children to finish.
 Have them check the order as a group.

-(Source: Line-up!
+(Source: Line -up!
 Activity village.co.uk)